La Roche University: Accomplishments

 The La Roche University baseball team also became the first team in AMCC conference history to win an NCAA Regional Championship after defeating Randolph Macon 4–3 in the NCAA Mideast Regional Championship on May 21, 2016.
 La Roche advanced to the NCAA Division III College World Series before falling to Keystone 5–4 in the National Semifinals..
-The head coach for women's basketball is Kamela Gissendanner, one of the most successful coaches in the country with a record of 235–64.

 Facilities

 The John J. Wright Library was the first building constructed for the university, built in 1967 and renovated in the early 2000s.
 Two residence halls were built in the mid-1970s, and the university opened the Palumbo Science Center in 1980.
 The 1,200-seat Kerr Fitness & Sports Center opened in 1993 and has been updated throughout the years.
 Current athletic facilities include a baseball field, soccer field, softball field, aerobics room, dance studio, gymnasium, indoor track and a weight room.
 Tennis courts of any sort, and outdoor basketball courts, have both yet to be added to the campus.
 Residence halls were added and expanded upon in 1997 and 2003 with the dedication of Bold Hall and Bold Hall II.
 A classroom building introducing electronic classroom technology was added adjacent to the Zappala College Center in 2002.